slep2-0/IndirectSyscallsDLL/README.md

 Open the .sln file (Solution) using Visual Studio 2022

-Attach the DLL into the resources list (dont use my DLL, its just a messagebox, remove the resource.rc)
+Attach the DLL into the resources list (dont use my DLL, its just a messagebox, redefine the UserModeRookitDLL.dll)

 Build that cheat!